lalaithion/MonadPaper/monads.md

         return None
 ```

 However, consider these problems in a language like C. No exceptions, no dynamic return types, and no returning multiple values.
 This isn't to say the problem can't be solved.
 C programmers have their own ways of getting around this sort of problem.
 But different languages have different requirements, and there are many ways to solve a problem.
-Next up I'm going to introduce our first monad, a monad that helps deal with the problem we faced above - it's not the only way, but it's an elegant way that works in statically typed languages without exceptions.
+Next up I'm going to introduce our first Monad, a Monad that helps deal with the problem we faced above - it's not the only way, but it's an elegant way that works in statically typed languages without exceptions.

 ## Our First Monad